Gaslamp Games: Staff

 Nicholas Vining, Gaslamp's technical director, has been involved in the game industry since the age of sixteen, when he got his Linux gaming start working for Loki Software.
 Since then, he has contributed to games developed by Piranha Games, 3000AD Inc., Destineer Studios, and TimeGate Studios.
 He has also written for Game Developer Magazine, and is listed as a contributor to the OpenGL Rendering API specification.
 He has also worked with prolific coder Ryan C. Gordon on various open source and Linux-related projects.

 David Baumgart, Gaslamp's art director, has previously worked as a contractor specialising in 2-D artwork for video games.
 His list of credited titles includes work for Niels Bauer Games, Hexwar Games, Data Spire, and Tactic Studios.
 He also created the logo for the FatELF project.

-Daniel Jacobsen, Gaslamp's CEO, co-founded the company while working on his undergraduate in physics at the University of Victoria, and their first release, Dungeons of Dredmor, was his first commercial video game project.
+Daniel Jacobsen, Gaslamp's CEO, co-founded the company while working on his undergraduate degree in physics at the University of Victoria, and their first release, Dungeons of Dredmor, was his first commercial video game project.
 In addition to programming and company management, he has also lectured with Nicholas Vining at the University of Victoria on game design, and contributes actively to Australian National University's SkyMapper project.